TNA X Division Championship: TNA X Division Championship Tournament (2014)

 On the Destination X edition of Impact!
 TNA started a tournament to determine a new TNA X Division Champion, since the title was vacated after Austin Aries traded it in for a shot at the World Championship.
 The tournament consisted of three three–way semifinal matches, taking place on the July 31 edition of Impact!, with the finals, another three-way match, taking place on August 7, 2014.

 TNA X Division Championship Tournament (2015)

 On the Destination X 2015 edition of Impact!
 TNA started a tournament to determine a new TNA X Division Champion, since the title was vacated after Rockstar Spud traded it in for a shot at the World Championship.
-The tournament consisted of three three–way semifinal matches, taking place on the June 10th edition of Impact!, with the finals, another three-way match, taking place on June 27, 2015.
+The tournament consisted of three single semifinal matches, taking place on the June 10th edition of Impact!, with the finals, a three-way match, taking place on June 27, 2015.

 Impact X Division Championship Tournament (2021)

 On the September 23 episode of Impact!, Impact started a tournament to determine the new Impact X Division Champion, since the title was vacated after Josh Alexander invoked Option C to challenge for the Impact World Championship.
 The tournament consist of three three–way semi-final matches, with the finals, another three-way match, will taking place at Bound for Glory.